• Skip to primary navigation

 The ganache recipe is enough for 3 mini tarts so I recommend making the full batch and storing the rest for another dessert.
 Scale up the recipe to make more tarts.

-I made extra tarts.
-How should I store them?
+How should I store leftover tarts?

 Can I use the ganache for other desserts?